 MEDIA INQUIRIES

-All media inquiries shall be made to the Airport Information Line: (907) 266-2119
+All media inquiries shall be made to the Airport manager’s office at 266-2119.

 REVIEW AND RENEWAL

-In January of even-numbered years, the monthly Update to the Community will include notice that the Airport is seeking comments and recommendations for modifications to the Communications Plan.
-In the January Update to the Community, the Airport may include any updates it recommends to the Communications Plan.
-At any Community Council meeting that the Airport attends in even-numbered years, the Airport will direct attention to the Communications Plan update process as described in the Update to the Community.
-The Airport will then accept comments and recommendations for 60 days thereafter.
+In January of even-numbered years, the monthly Airport Update will include notice that the Airport is seeking comments and recommendations for modifications to the Communications Plan, and will accept comments and recommendations for 60 days thereafter for consideration into the plan’s update.
+In the January and/or February Airport Update, the Airport may include any updates it recommends to the Communications Plan.
 The Airport or the Community Councils may request the Community Councils and other interested parties to form a committee to review communications between the Airport and the community and make recommendations.
 The Airport may update the Communications Plan based on both the public comments and recommendations and its own recommendations.
-In addition, the Airport may review the Communications Plan at the time of a Master Plan Update.

 If you have any comments, edits or suggestions to this update, please send them to teri.lindseth@alaska.gov, or call (907) 266-2544.